Adam-KASSIS/Multi-Page-Website/README.md

 - **Shooting Game**
 - **Stick Hero Game**

-  The Stick Hero Game is not mine and was made by Hunor Márton Borbély and his Youtube Channel --> https://www.youtube.com/@HunorMartonBorbely
+  The Stick Hero Game is not mine and was made by Hunor Márton Borbély and his Youtube Channel is --> https://www.youtube.com/@HunorMartonBorbely

 ## Features